shubhamsinghshubham777/playtogether/README.md

 ### For Viewers / Users

-If you are a viewer/user and want to install the provided .msix file on your Windows system, please follow this guide to install the certificate to be able to do so:
+If you are a viewer/user and want to install the provided MSIX file (in [releases](https://github.com/shubhamsinghshubham777/playtogether/releases)) on your Windows system, please follow this guide to install the certificate to be able to do so:

 1. Select `Properties` from the right-click menu of the MSIX package.
 2. Go to the `Digital Signature` tab.